This review talks about Brass: Birmingham, an economy board game set in the industrial revolution. How good is Brass: Birmingham?

 Each action requires you to discard a card.
 While building requires you to discard a specific card, other actions don’t.
-So the deck is more of a timer, than anything else, although you must take care not to discard the cards you might need in the future.
+Therefore deck is more of a timer, than anything else, although you must take care not to discard the cards you might need in the future.

 Flipping building tiles

 The building tiles you place on the board are the main way of earning points.
 But they don’t score in their prime form.
-No, the tile must be flipped.
-For coal mines, iron mines, and breweries, this is done when the resources on them are spent.
+No, the tile must be flipped to the scoring side.
+For coal mines, iron mines, and breweries, this happens when the resources on them are spent.
 On the other hand, factories, potteries, and cotton mills must be sold to merchants.

 There’s only one resource in your possession – money.
 Other resources (coal, iron, and beer) are placed on the board (when an appropriate building is built), available to all players.

-Coal and iron are required to build more buildings and beer is required when selling to merchants.
+Coal and iron are required to construct more buildings and beer is needed when selling to merchants.
 It’s preferable to spend your own resources since that makes your buildings faster to flip, but it’s not necessary.

 Keeping cities connected

 The other way to earn points is through building connections.
-You start with canals and you can build rails later.
-Connections are scored as per how many buildings they connect (regardless of the owner), which makes building them very lucrative.
+You start with canals and you can build railroads later.
+Connections are scored as per how many buildings they connect (regardless of the owner), which makes them very lucrative.